1. Home›

 Curekey offers both topical minoxidil and oral minoxidil, because the right choice depends on the patient.
 A licensed physician reviewing your case will weigh factors including:

-• Topical (applied to the scalp): minimal systemic absorption, very low risk of body-wide side effects, but requires twice-daily application and can cause scalp irritation in some users.
+• Topical (applied to the scalp): minimal systemic absorption, very low risk of body-wide side effects, but requires twice-daily application and can cause scalp irritation in some users (see common minoxidil side effects).

 • Oral (low-dose, typically 1.25–5 mg): one pill a day, no scalp residue, and often a stronger effect.
 Because it's absorbed throughout the body, a clinician needs to screen for cardiovascular factors and watch for things like fluid retention or unwanted body hair.